lemlag/startup/notes.md

 - You can call your functions straight from the button presses
 - The .then() calls just work for concise code, you can still elongate the code if you need to.

+### Saving data
+- Your saved items will not be available right away, so make sure any intermediate calculations use intermediate variables, not longer-term variables.